Siege of al-Fu'ah and Kafriya: 2015

 Between 3 September and 5 September, government sources reported that the rebels intensively shelled the enclave and launched a number of attacks on al-Fu'ah and Kafriya from Maarrat Misrin, al-Suwaghiyah and Idlib city.
-The attacks were repelled, with the Army reportedly destroying three armoured vehicles.
+The attacks were repelled, with the Syrian Army reportedly destroying three armoured vehicles.

 On 18 September, the rebels launched a new attack on the enclave, firing almost 400 shells and rockets, while nine car bombs (including seven suicide bombers) were detonated at government positions.
-The clashes led to the death of at least 29 rebels and 21 government soldiers, as well as seven civilians.
-The SOHR reported that the rebels gained some ground, though Iranian media said National Defense Forces and Hezbollah were able to defend their positions.
+The clashes led to the death of at least 29 rebels and 21 Syrian soldiers, as well as seven civilians.
+The SOHR reported that the rebels gained some ground, though Iranian media said National Defence Forces and Hezbollah were able to defend their positions.
 Ajnad al-Sham threatened on social media to shell Fu'ah and Kefriya with over 100 mortars a day.
 On 19 September, SOHR reported that rebels advanced again in the vicinity of al-Fuah, capturing Tal Al-Khirbat and a number of checkpoints around it according to pro-government sources.
-According to government claims, the rebels lost over 100 fighters, including 31 from foreign countries.
+According to government claims, the rebels lost over 100 fighters, including 31 foreign fighters.

-On 20 September, a second cease-fire in al-Zabadani/Madaya and al-Fou'aa/Kafriya was implemented, where the rebels allowed humanitarian aid to the besieged civilians of al-Fou'aa and Kafriya.
+On 20 September, a second cease-fire in al-Zabadani/Madaya and al-Fou'aa/Kafriya was implemented, where the rebels allowed humanitarian aid to the besieged civilians of al-Fu'ah and Kafriya.
 A violation of this cease-fire was reported the next day as the rebels resumed shelling the towns.
-Rebels again violated the cease-fire by shelling the towns at the end of the month, but the cease-fire held.
-Form October, the Iranian Air Force began to airdrop supplies for al-Fu'ah and Kafriya using two Lockheed C-130 Hercules.
+Rebels again violated the cease-fire by shelling the towns at the end of the month, but the overall cease-fire held.
+The Iranian Air Force began to airdrop supplies for al-Fu'ah and Kafriya using two Lockheed C-130 Hercules in October.